Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 \subsubsection{The late blue-shift region $\mathcal{LB}$: Reissner--Nordstr\"{o}m-(dS/AdS) stability in weak norms}

-Unlike its predecessors, the late blue-shift region $\mathcal{LB}:= \{ \s(\epsilon)< s \leq \epsilon^{-\frac{5}{4}}\}$ has a large $s$-range of order $O(\epsilon^{-\frac{5}{4}})$ and Cauchy stability \textit{utterly fails}, two facts that render the estimates noticeably more delicate.
+Unlike its predecessors, the late blue-shift region $\mathcal{LB}:= \{ \s(\epsilon)< s \leq \delta_{\mathcal{C}} \cdot \epsilon^{-1}\}$ has a large $s$-range of order $O(\epsilon^{-1})$ and Cauchy stability \textit{utterly fails}, two facts that render the estimates noticeably more delicate.
 The failure of Reissner--Nordstr\"{o}m-(dS/AdS) stability in strong $C^1$ norm can be expressed for instance in the following estimate: and a similar estimate holds for the Hawking mass $\rho$, which becomes large.
 Relatedly, in the non-hairy case when $\phi$ tends to $0$ (discussed in Section~\ref{AF.comparision}), it is known that mass inflation is caused by the blue-shift effect (see \cite{Moi4}); we see some reminiscence of this phenomenon in the hairy case as reflected by \eqref{kappa.large} and the related estimate on $\rho$.

 As should be clear, difference estimates (as we had earlier) cannot be proved in $\mathcal{LB}$.
-However, we still obtain some form of weak Reissner--Nordstr\"{o}m-(dS/AdS) stability in the $C^0$ norm: recalling the definition of $r$ from \eqref{Lapse} \eqref{LB3.intro} is a particularly bad zeroth order estimate.
-At the first order, however, we get a much sharper control: Going forward, estimate \eqref{LB4.intro} will be crucial in the spacelike singularity formation in $\mathcal{C}$.
+However, we still obtain some form of weak stability in the $C^0$ norm of Reissner--Nordstr\"{o}m-(dS/AdS): recalling the definition of $r$ from \eqref{Lapse} At the first order we get a much sharper control, which is more useful than \eqref{LB3.intro} in practice: Going forward, estimate \eqref{LB4.intro} will be crucial in the spacelike singularity formation in $\mathcal{C}$.
 Obtaining \eqref{LB4.intro} was in truth the main motivation behind all the estimates that we wrote earlier, including the metric difference estimates.

-Finally, we prove the following estimate on $\frac{dr}{ds}:= \dot{r}$, which will be important in the crushing region $\mathcal{C}$: Note that, near the future boundary of $ \mathcal{LB}$, \eqref{dotr.intro} differs drastically from the Reissner--Nordstr\"{o}m-(dS/AdS) bounds $-\dot{r}_{RN}(s) \approx e^{2K_- s}$.
+Finally, we prove the following estimate on $\frac{dr}{ds}:= \dot{r}$, which will be important \footnote{Note that \eqref{dotr.intro} is consistent with the statement previously obtained in \cite{AnZhang,DejanAn} that both $r\partial_u r$ and $r\partial_v r$ admit a finite limit towards $\{r=0\}$ in the spherically symmetric Einstein-scalar-field model.} in the crushing region $\mathcal{C}$: Note that, near the future boundary of $ \mathcal{LB}$, \eqref{dotr.intro} differs drastically from the Reissner--Nordstr\"{o}m-(dS/AdS) bounds $-\dot{r}_{RN}(s) \approx e^{2K_- s}$.
 This is yet another sign of the nonlinear violent collapse, see Section~\ref{NLintro} below.